cym13/cym13.github.io/index.rst

 February 2026
 -------------

+`Vulnerabilities in Dueling Nexus <article/duelingnexus_audit.html>`_
+    Dueling Nexus is a free Yu-Gi-Oh dueling platform, the security of which leaves to be desired.
+Here are some vulnerabilities that you should be aware of as a duelist.

 `★ A Security audit of GRR <article/grr_audit.html>`_
     GRR is a French open-source booking management system.
 This audit revealed many important vulnerabilities that have since been fixed.